Est. 1949 Advanced

 The Birth of Symbolic Assembly

-In 1949, Maurice Wilkes and his team at Cambridge University developed the first assembler for the EDSAC computer.
+In 1949, David Wheeler, working under Maurice Wilkes at Cambridge University, wrote the first assembler – the “Initial Orders” – for the EDSAC computer.
 Instead of writing raw numeric codes, programmers could use symbolic names for operations (like ADD or STORE) and labels for memory addresses.
 The assembler would translate these symbols into the actual machine codes.

 This was revolutionary.
 A programmer could write: